-Here’s another installment of Five Favorites, this time from a born-and-bred Italian.
 Eleonora (Lola) Baldwin writes not one, but two food blogs – one in English and the other in Italian.
-I’m very excited that this native Roman wanted to share with Italofile readers her five favorite typical Roman dishes.
-And you don’t have to wait to go to Rome to try these as Lola has provided recipes!
+I’m very excited that this native Roman wanted to share with Italofile readers her five favorite recipes from Rome.
+And you don’t have to wait to go to Rome to try these, as Lola has provided recipes!

 Fiori di Zucca Fritti – Fried Zucchini Blossoms